Skip To Content

 Occupational Therapy Doctorate Program Handbook

-Each student will be provided a copy of the Student Handbook prepared specifically for the Occupational Therapy Doctorate Program.
+Each student will be provided with a copy of the Student Handbook prepared specifically for the Occupational Therapy Doctorate Program.
 The purpose of the handbook is to provide students with information pertaining to the curricular requirements and policies and procedures associated with the program.
 Students are responsible for familiarizing themselves and understanding the information presented in the Occupational Therapy Doctorate Handbook.
 Questions regarding the content of the handbook should be directed to the Program Director.